Numidians: Social organization

-Little is known of the organization of migratory Numidian communities, the online evidence we have of the structure of Numidian society pertains to the monarchy.
+Little is known of the organization of migratory Numidian communities, as the only evidence we have of the structure of Numidian society pertains to the monarchy.
 Although it might be associated with the Carthaginian sphere, the reality is that Numidian kingship was influenced and based on the ideals of Hellenistic monarchies found in other parts of the Mediterranean during this period.
 Kings were sanctified in death and were deemed responsible for the acculturation of their people.